Last updated: November 29, 2022

 • Other Third Parties involved

-Changing LLC Members: Amendment of Operating Agreement
+Amendment of Operating Agreement

 An LLC owner signing an Operating Agreement in an office

-1. Changing Members of an LLC
+1. Changing Members Of An LLC

-2. Paying Members Out of an LLC
+2. Paying Members Out Of An LLC

-3. Transferring an LLC Membership Interest
+3. Transferring An LLC Membership Interest

-4. Dissolving an LLC
+4. Dissolving An LLC

 If an LLC is dissolved, the operating agreement will dictate how the assets and liabilities of the company are divided among the members.

-If an LLC is dissolving, the registered agent must be notified in writing at least 60 days before the effective date of the dissolution.
-The registered agent will then notify all interested parties, such as creditors and customers.
+If an LLC is dissolving, the LLC registered agent must be notified in writing at least 60 days before the effective date of the dissolution.
+The registered agent will notify all interested parties, such as creditors and customers.

 How Do I Transfer Ownership of an LLC to a New Member with the IRS?